bborn/communityengine/README.markdown

 (Pass in the e-mail of the user you'd like to make an admin)

-THEMES
+Themes
 ------

 To create a theme:

 1. Add a 'themes' directory in RAILS_ROOT with the following structure:

 		/RAILS_ROOT
 		  /themes
 		    /your_theme_name
 		      /views
 		      /images
 		      /stylesheets
 		      /javascripts

-2. Add 'theme: your_theme_name' to your application.yml (you'll have to restart your server after doing this)
+2. Add `theme: your_theme_name` to your `application.yml` (you'll have to restart your server after doing this)

 3. Customize your theme.
-For example: you can create a /RAILS_ROOT/theme/your_theme_name/views/shared/_scripts_and_styles.html.haml to override the default one, and pull in your theme's styleshees.
+For example: you can create a `/RAILS_ROOT/theme/your_theme_name/views/shared/_scripts_and_styles.html.haml` to override the default one, and pull in your theme's styleshees.

 	To get at the stylesheets (or images, or javascripts) from your theme, just add /theme/ when referencing the resource, for example:

 		= stylesheet_link_tag 'theme/screen'  # this will reference the screen.css stylesheet within the selected theme's stylesheets directory.

 *Note: when running in production mode, theme assets (images, js, and stylesheets) are automatically copied to you public directory (avoiding a Rails request on each image load).*

-LOCALIZATION
+Localization
 ------------

 Localization is done via an extended version of [Globalite](http://code.google.com/p/globalite/).